tyizo/better-discord-bot/README.md

 3 - node .
 ```

-All CopyRights goes to <a href=" https://github.com/FnrDev/"> FnrDev ,
+All CopyRights goes to <a href="https://github.com/FnrDev/"> FnrDev .

 I just edited & added some thing on his <a href="https://github.com/FnrDev/moderation-discord-bot"> repo.